ACT for Anxiety (Acceptance and Commitment Therapy)

 The Experience of Anxiety in Daily Life

 Anxiety does not look the same for everyone.
 Some individuals experience it primarily as constant mental overthinking, while others feel it more strongly in the body through symptoms such as tightness in the chest, restlessness, or fatigue.
-For some, anxiety is situation-specific, while for others it feels generalized and ongoing.
+For some, anxiety is situation-specific, such as social settings or performance-related stress.
+For others, it is more generalized and persistent.

 Why ACT for Anxiety Is Effective